 The standard 42-inch (107cm) webbing straps can be swapped out for longer 72-inch (183cm) or 96-inch (244cm) straps at no extra cost.
 I originally got the regular straps, and on a fair few occasions I’ve been wishing I had the longer ones.
 Unless you really need to save weight – in which case you can compensate by a certain amount with clever rigging – I would suggest going with at least the 72-inch straps, which will allow more flexibility in terms of tree-trunk diameter and spacing.
 For full flexibility, get the 96-inch straps (and wrap them a couple of extra times if you need them to be shorter).

-The optional insulation system for the Deep Jungle is essentially a reflective sheet of bubble-wrap designed to be inserted between the two bottom layers of fabric and held there with a couple of elasticated snap hooks and grommets.
+The optional insulation system for the Deep Jungle is essentially a sheet of bubble-wrap laminated with reflective foil, designed to be inserted between the two bottom layers of fabric and held there with a couple of elasticated snap hooks and grommets.

 It makes considerably more difference to your comfort than you might imagine – if you’ve ever slept on the ground without a camping mat, you’ll be aware of how much body heat is lost to the surface you’re sleeping on, and the same is true with hammocks and the cold air below.
 For anything other than the hottest climates, I would highly recommend adding one to your order, or using your own camping mat (see below for some tips on this).

 Finally, if you’re particularly tall and/or heavy – the standard Deep Jungle is rated for users up to 180cm/6′ tall and 115kg/250lbs in weight – consider the XL model, which is rated for users up to 213cm/7′ and 136kg/300lbs.